HackCommander/hackcommander.github.io/_posts/2022-09-20-reflected-xss-bypassing-html-tag-removal-sanitization.md

 gau www.example.com | kxss
 ```

-[Gau](https://github.com/lc/gau) is a tool used to fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, Common Crawl, and URLScan for any given domain.
+[Gau](https://github.com/lc/gau) is a tool used to fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, Common Crawl and URLScan for any given domain.
 This tool does not always find all the URLs of a domain but it is a good starting point to search XSS or other types of vulnerabilities.

 [Kxss](https://github.com/Emoe/kxss) is a tool used to find all the "problematic characters" that are reflected in the response of any URL given as a parameter.
 The reflection of some problematic characters does not mean that an XSS exists but it is an indication that it could exist.